 How to stay well while working from home

-Due to the latest Government advice on how to limit the spread of coronavirus, the way we are working may have changed significantly for some of you.
+The way we are working may have changed significantly for some of you.
 We want to make sure that those of you who are able to work from home stay healthy and keep connected.

 Creating a good work/home balance

 It is important that when working from home there is a good balance between work life and home life and that the environment you are in is a healthy and positive one.
 Here are some tips:

 Find the right place at home to work.
 Consider the space, height of desk, chair, your posture, screen height, the amount of light and air that comes into your space;